 \subsection{Model fitting via two-way functional analysis of variance}

-Using subnational Japanese age- and sex-specific $\log$ mortality rates, we apply a two-way functional ANOVA to decompose HDFTS into different mean effects.
-In Figure~\ref{fig:2}, we display the grand mean effect, the row effect (prefecture), the column effect (sex) and the time-varying residuals that can contain the interaction term between prefecture and sex.
+Using subnational Japanese age- and sex-specific $\log$ mortality rates, we apply a two-way FANOVA to decompose HDFTS into different mean effects.
+In Figure~\ref{fig:2}, we display the grand mean effect, the row effect (prefecture), the column effect (sex), and the time-varying residuals that can contain the interaction term between prefecture and sex.
 The functional grand effect reveals an overall mean trend.
 The functional row effect reveals cross-regional heterogeneity, particularly for younger ages.
 The functional column effect shows a contrast between the male and female data.